 - Appoints a Diversity Advocate who is responsible for providing leadership in assuring that vigorous efforts are made to achieve a diverse pool of qualified applicants.
-All members of the committee should be sensitive to issues of diversity and recognize its importance as well as the range of the definitions of diversity. - Develops and implements a plan for external advertising and direct solicitation of nominations and applications.
+All members of the committee should be sensitive to issues of diversity and recognize its importance as well as the range of the definitions of diversity. - Develops a search announcement for internal posting in the university Job Postings through the Office of Human Resources and external advertising, subject to the department chair's approval.
+The announcement will be no more specific than is necessary to accomplish the goals of the search, since an offer cannot be made that is contrary to the content of the announcement with respect to rank, field, credentials, salary.
+In addition, timing for the receipt of applications will be stated as a preferred date, not a precise closing date, in order to allow consideration of any applications that arrive before the conclusion of the search. - Develops and implements a plan for external advertising and direct solicitation of nominations and applications.
 If there is any likelihood that the applicant pool will include qualified foreign nationals, the search committee must assure that at least one print (as opposed to on-line) advertisement appears in a location likely to be read by qualified potential applicants.
 The university does not grant tenure in the absence of permanent residency ("green card"), and strict U. S. Department of Labor guidelines do not permit sponsorship of foreign nationals for permanent residency unless the search process resulting in their appointment to a tenure track position included an advertisement in a field-specific nationally prominent print journal. - Screens applications and letters of recommendation and presents to the full faculty a summary of those applicants (usually three to five) judged worthy of interview.
 The list of candidates to review is forwarded to the chair, who then requests the dean's approval of the candidates to interview.
 Online interviews may be used by the committee to prescreen candidates.
 On-campus interviews are arranged by the search committee chair, assisted by the department office.
 On-campus interviews with candidates must include opportunities for interaction with faculty groups, including the search committee; graduate students; the department chair; and the dean or designee, and the Associate Deans for Research and Academic Affairs or their designees.
 In addition, all candidates make a presentation to the faculty and graduate students on their scholarship, and may be required to teach a class.
 The latter could be an actual class or a mock instructional situation.
 All candidates interviewing for a particular position must follow the same interview format.